grenaud/vgan/README.md

 ### HaploCart Notes

 - HaploCart will make a prediction on any sample for which at least one read maps.
 It is up to the user to apply appropriate filters to HaploCart results.
-If your input data is especially sparse please run with the -p flag and treat the predictions judiciously.
+If your input data is especially sparse please check the clade-level posterior probabilities and treat the predictions judiciously.

 - Although the HaploCart inference algorithm is deterministic, we rely upon VG Giraffe for mapping and we have noticed a degree of stochasticity in the mapping procedure.
   Therefore in some edge cases there may be a (very slight) difference in output with different runs on the same sample.
 Unfortunately Giraffe has no random seed, so we cannot provide one either.